 Instructional Design is a discipline that pulls key theories and practices from the areas of Education, Psychology, and Communication.
 An instructional designer works with subject matter experts (i.e., instructors), designing and implementing the best teaching strategies and assessment tools to achieve target outcomes.
 Instructors provide the content knowledge, and instructional designers provide the advice, tools and best practices.

-Whether or not you have previous experience teaching online, UND’s recent necessary shift presents unique challenges and potential barriers to success and sanity.
-During COVID-19, the focus is on continuity and flexibility (for faculty, students, and staff).
-Instructional design can assist you in achieving this without compromising the integrity of your course(s).
-In an email, phone call, or interactive virtual meeting, Dr. Adrienne Salentiny can address your questions you have about online teaching, communication, assessment, grading, projects, presentations, and any other curriculum-related topics.
-She will gladly share tips and tricks and help identify the resources you need.
+In an email, phone call, or interactive virtual meeting, Dr. Adrienne Salentiny or Dr. Richard Van Eck can address your questions you have about teaching, communication, assessment, grading, projects, presentations, educational scholarship, and any other curriculum-related topics. they will gladly share tips and tricks and help identify the resources you need.
 Regardless of program, geographical location, or type of course, please reach out and schedule an appointment.

 How Can Instructional Design Help You?